kherge-archive/Wisdom/README.md

 ## What loaders can I use?

-You can use any class that implements `Symfony\Component\Config\Loader\LoaderInterface`.
+You can use any class that implements [`LoaderInterface`][LoaderInterface].
 By default, no loaders are setup, so you will need to add the ones you need.
 Wisdom has a few loaders bundled to support the following data formats:

 - INI
 - JSON
-- YAML (requires Symfony's YAML component)
+- YAML (requires Symfony's [YAML][YAML] component)

 ## How do I integrate it with Silex?